PankratzLab/jFlow/README.md

 | pom-genvisis
 | '-- Logicle
 | '-- CFCS
+| '-- Meta
 | '-- Genvisis
 | '-- Genv-experimental
 | '-- Genv-deprecated
 | '-- Assembly
+| '-- App

 The key things to know about this structure are:

 * The top-level `pom-genvisis` pom.xml manages the build order of submodules and all dependency versions.
+* The `App` project controlls how the updating native launcher is built.
-* The `Assembly` project controls how the bundled `Genvisis.jar` is created.
+* The `Assembly` project controls how the `genvisis.jar` is created.
 Any dependencies to this project will be included in the final .jar, and the pom.xml version number is used as the overall application version.
+* The `Meta` project contains shared information between the `Assembly` projects and the `App` launcher.
 * Each individual project is laid out according to the [standard Maven directory layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).

 ## Getting started